xphx/master-thesis/architecture/main.typ

 #figure(
   image("assets/tile_line_example.svg", width: 60%),
-  caption: [Generating tiles for a line.]
+  caption: [Generating tiles for a line.
+Yellow points represent the locations where the line interesects the top of a tile.]
 ) <generating-tiles>

 #figure(